 Tourism in Madhya Pradesh

 Madhya Pradesh is a great travel destination offering at least something to every kind of traveler.
-There are beautiful temples, amazing mountains, National parks.
+There are beautiful temples, amazing mountains, and National parks.
 In fact, MP offers best the tiger sightings in India.
 The Khajuraho Group of Monuments, Buddhist monuments at Sanchi, and the Rock shelters of Bhimbetka are the three UNESCO world heritage sites in MP.

 The Bhimbetka Rock Shelters near Bhopal are the oldest found rock shelters in India.
 The oldest paintings in these rock shelters date back to the Mesolithic and Paleolithic Periods.